COVID-19 Online Information and Resources:

 - Completed Renewal Applications remain due on the 1st of an LMT’s birth month.

-However, late fees will be waived through September 30, 2020, allowing Licensees additional time to renew their license without a penalty.
+However, late fees will be waived until the state of emergency is lifted by the Governor, allowing Licensees additional time to renew their license without a penalty.d

-Please note: the suspension of the late fees required by OAR 334-010-0015 will expire on September 30, 2020.
-At this time, the late fee will be reinstated effective October 1, 2020.
-LMTs due to renew October 2020 and later will be assessed late fees if a completed renewal is not received by the 1st day of an LMT’s renewal month
+Please note: the suspension of the late fees required by OAR 334-010-0015 will expire when the statewide state of emergency is lefted by the Governor.
+At this time, the late fee will be reinstated and LMTs due to renew will be assessed late fees if a completed renewal is not received by the 1st day of an LMT’s renewal month

 - LMTs who do not complete the renewal application by the last day of their birth month will lapse.
 This rule has not been suspended or waived.

-- The number of required CE hours is reduced from 25 hours to 12 hours for completed renewal applications received in the Board office between March 24, 2020, to September 30, 2020, only.
+- The number of required CE hours is reduced from 25 hours to 12 hours for completed renewal applications received in the Board office between March 24, 2020, to the date at which time the Govenor lefts the statewide state of emergency, only.
 ORS 687.051 (5) requires renewal applicants to complete a minimum of 12 CE hours.
 The Board is unable to waive or suspend statutory requirements, and unable to reduce the minimum hours to less than the 12 hours required by statute.

-Please note: Renewal Applications submitted after September 30, 2020, or incomplete renewal applications submitted prior to September 30, 2020 and not completed by that date must complete the 25 CE hours, including a minimum of 15 contact hours, as required by OAR 334-010-0015.
+Please note: Renewal Applications submitted after statewide state of emergency is lefted, or incomplete renewal applications submitted prior to state of emergency being lefted and not completed by that date must complete the 25 CE hours, including a minimum of 15 contact hours, as required by OAR 334-010-0015.

-- The requirement of “contact” or “classroom” hours is waived until September 30, 2020.
+- The requirement of “contact” or “classroom” hours is waived until the state of emergency is lefted.
 The 12 required CE hours may be contact, non-contact, or both.

 - The one hour Cultural Competency CE is a statutory requirement under ORS 413.450 and must be completed.
 The Cultural Competency may be completed as either a “non contact” or a “contact” CE course, and may be applied towards the 12 required CE hours.